MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection.md

 ## Create an Azure blob container SAS URL

-Before you can configure automatic log collection, you'll need to get a shared access signature (SAS).
+Before you can configure automatic log collection, you'll need to get a shared access signature (SAS) for a blob container.
 A SAS lets you grant access to resources in your storage account without sharing your account keys.
 You can save Azure Stack log files to a blob container in Azure, and then provide the SAS URL where CSS can collect the logs.

 ### Prerequisites